|Nutrition Facts (per serving)|

 Heat the peanut oil and sesame oil in a sauté pan over medium-high heat for a minute or two.

-Add the shrimp and the honey or brown sugar and stir-fry for 1 to 2 minutes, then add the garlic and shallot and stir-fry for another minute or two.
+Add the shrimp and the honey or brown sugar and stir-fry for 1 to 2 minutes, then add the garlic, shallot, and chile peppers, and stir-fry for another minute or two.

 Add the stock (you can use water if you do not have stock available), fish sauce and salt and turn the heat to its highest setting.
 Let this boil down until the pan is nearly dry, which should only take a minute or two.